e-deng/portfolio-website--2-/README.md

 ## 🚀 Getting Started

-This portfolio is deployed on GitHub Pages and can be accessed at: [https://yourusername.github.io/your-repo-name](https://yourusername.github.io/your-repo-name)
+This portfolio is deployed on Vercel and can be accessed at: [https://portfolio-three-mu-40.vercel.app/](https://portfolio-three-mu-40.vercel.app/)

 To run this project locally: